-This is in addition to 8 merit scholarship being awarded to eight fourth-year students in four earth science branches based on their academic performance during the first 3 years.
+In addition, 8 academic excellence awards are given to eight fourth year students in four earth science branches and four major engineering branches based on their academic performance during the first 3 years.
 More details are provided under ISMAANA scholarship programs.

-An alumni database development program is ongoing for the last two years with dedicated efforts of Gaurav Seth.
-If you know of any alumnus who is not receiving our newsletter, please let Gaurav know.
+An alumni database development program is ongoing for last two years with dedicated efforts of Gaurav Seth.
+If you know of any alumnus who is not receiving our newsletter, please let Gaurav know at email@example.com.

-We started a fund-raising program in 2018 to enhance our endowment funds to continue and expand the merit scholarship program and to fund outstanding research projects at our alma mater.
+We started a fund-raising program in 2018 to enhance our endowment funds to continue and expand the academic excellence award program and to fund outstanding research projects at our alma mater.
 Additional funds are also needed to help IIT (ISM) students attend international seminars and conferences.
-The scarcity of funds limits us from considering many such requests during the year.
-Many of you have already contributed to the alumni fund.
-We seek your continuous support to enhance the ISMAANA endowment fund.
-You may write your tax-deductible donation check to “Indian School of Mines Alumni” and send it to our treasurer Atul Kumar at 46 Huntsman Horn Circle, The Woodlands, TX 77380.
+Scarcity of funds limits us from considering many such requests during the year.
+We thank many of you have already contributed to the alumni fund.
+If you wish to donate please write your tax-deductible donation check to “Indian School of Mines Alumni” and send it to our treasurer Atul Kumar at 46 Huntsman Horn Circle, The Woodlands, TX 77380.

 If you have any feedback to improve ISMAANA’s role or would like to contribute articles or news events or have any other comments, please send us a note.